grpnpraveen/CommandPrompt_anywhere/README.md

 # Command_Prompt_anywhere
-Hey guys this is a regedit file which make a single change in your system to open cmd anywhere on right clickand select cmd_here
+Hey guys this is a regedit file which make a single change in your system to open cmd anywhere on right click and select cmd_here

 (generally powershell will open while holding shift then right click)